cerebral/overmind/packages/overmind-website/src/components/Introduction/introduction.md

 ## Get to know Typescript

 Now that we have insight into the building blocks of Overmind it is time to introduce typing.
-If you are already familar with [Typescript](https://www.typescriptlang.org/) you will certainly enjoy the minimal typing required to get full type safety across your application.
+If you are already familiar with [Typescript](https://www.typescriptlang.org/) you will certainly enjoy the minimal typing required to get full type safety across your application.
 If you are unfamiliar with Typescript Overmind is a great project to start using it, for the very same reason.

 Have a look at this new project where we have typed the application: